mjameer/RareLearning/Interview/LinuxAwsQuestion.md

 unresponsive, kill the parent — the zombie then gets reparented to `init`/ `systemd` (PID 1), which reaps it automatically.

+**What does "reap" actually mean?** It's the term for a parent **reading a finished child's exit status**, which is the action that lets the kernel fully remove that process's table entry.
+Full lifecycle:

+1. A parent creates a child (`fork()`).
+2. The child runs, then exits — but the kernel keeps a small leftover record (PID + exit status), it doesn't erase the process immediately.
+3. That leftover record is the **zombie** — the process itself has stopped doing anything, but its "report card" is still sitting in the process table, waiting to be picked up.
+4. The parent is expected to call `wait()`/`waitpid()` at some point — the syscall that reads that exit status.
+The moment it does, the kernel considers the child fully reaped and deletes the entry.
+5. If the parent never calls `wait()` (buggy, stuck, badly written), the zombie sits there forever — nobody's claimed its exit status.

+Think of it like harvesting a crop that's already grown and just sitting in the field — the child already did all its "growing" (running); reaping is just the quick final act of collecting the result, done by the parent, not the child.

+**Why PID 1 "reaps it automatically":** if the parent dies before reaping its child, the child (now an "orphan") gets reparented to `init`/`systemd` (PID 1).
+PID 1 has a special job baked in: it periodically calls `wait()` on anything reparented to it this way, cleaning up zombies that would otherwise have no legitimate parent left to claim them.

 ---

 ## 11. What is thrashing in an operating system?